An explosion can cause primary, secondary, tertiary, and quaternary injuries to the ear; some of these injuries can be fatal.

 - Tinnitus (ringing or buzzing in the ear)

-- Clear, bloody or pus-filled fluid drainage from the ear
+- Clear, bloody, or pus-filled fluid drainage from the ear

 Ruptured eardrums can heal on their own over time.
 Complications that can occur during this process are hearing loss, infection, and the formation of a cyst.

 Ruptures that don’t heal on their own must be repaired with one of two procedures performed by an Ear Nose and Throat specialist or Otolaryngologist.
-In the first procedure, myringoplasty, the rupture is covered with patch made of gel or film.
+In the first procedure, myringoplasty, the rupture is covered with a patch made of gel or film.
 In the second procedure, tympanoplasty, the patient’s own tissue is used to create a graft that closes the hole.